 VicHealth's Physical Activity Strategy aims to increase the number of Victorians who are physically active.
 It advocates, "moving more and sitting less doesn't just benefit our physical fitness and reduce the risk of heart disease, type 2 diabetes and cancer; moving more also protects and improves our mental wellbeing."
 VicHealth's focus areas include children 5 - 12 years, young people 12 - 17 years and women and girls.
 Council plans and policies Council's commitment to increasing and enabling physical activity is set out in the following key policies and plans.
 The Council Plan 2017-2021 The Council Plan speaks to increasing sport and leisure participation across several of its strategies.
 Council commits to enhancing and building sport and leisure facilities and opportunities, as well as facilitating and supporting events and programs that bring communities together.
 Council recognises that facilities and programs should deliver further opportunities for community participation in sport and leisure activities.
 Casey's Municipal Public Health and Wellbeing Plan 2017-2021 (MPHWP) Increasing physical activity is one of five key priorities in the Plan for enhancing the health and wellbeing of all residents.
 The Plan's strategic objectives include designing and activating neighbourhoods to increase physical activity in daily life and increasing participation in active recreation, active transport and sport.
 The Leisure Facilities Development Plan (2014-2018) and Policy 2017 The LFDP guides the future planning, provision and development of sporting facilities throughout Casey to respond to the increasing demand for new sporting facilities and gaps in the need for local facilities.
 Walk and Ride in Casey Strategy 2019-2041 This Strategy outlines a framework to address infrastructure and usability issues and improve the usage and enjoyment of Casey's trails, path networks and links.
 Open Space Strategy 2015 The Open Space Strategy provides a framework to guide the planning, design, development and management of open space Diversity, Access and Inclusion Policy 2016-2020 and Gender Equity Action Plan 2018-2021 This Plan sets out Council's commitment to valuing diversity and its role in ensuring that all Casey residents can participate equally.
 It includes an emphasis on promotion of women and girl's participation in sport and physical activity and support for clubs acknowledging and addressing gender inequities.
 Activity Centres Strategy 2019 and Integrated Transport Strategy These strategies support the adoption of the '20-minute neighbourhood' concept for Casey as an essential element in Casey becoming a connected city and developing activity centres that Casey people can access within a 20-minute walk or cycle trip of their homes.
 Casey Aquatic Facilities Strategy 2019-2041 Aquatic and leisure facilities play an important role in contributing to the wellbeing of our community, supporting improvements in physical and mental health, providing an environment to build social networks and connections and develop core life skills.
 This Strategy guides the future planning, provision and development of aquatic facilities throughout Casey.
-Our priorities Council proposes the following five priorities for the Sport and Physical Activity Strategy.
-01 Increase the participation of those who are least active 02 Increase the use of sporting, leisure, park and open space facilities in Casey (03) Build stronger community awareness of physical activity opportunities and benefits to being active 04 Increase participation in organised, structured club sport
+Sport and Physical Activity Strategy 2021-2025 Our policies 1 Our priorities Council proposes the following five priorities for the Sport and Physical Activity Strategy.